Welcome to the Guestbook

 Message 504:

 Hello, Excellent website, I often refer to it when looking for inspiration, particularly as we are probably close in term of fitness hence your timings are neither for grannies nor superfit athlete.
 The Jake's Rake scramble looks ace, I just need to convince my wife that is she can go up Kinder Scout via some of its steep gullies by Snake Path, she can do it...
-To reply to your query on the Ling Gill video, I have seen that sign a few times around Dumfries & Galloway although the carriage seemed slightly different.
+To reply to your query on the Ling Gill video, I have seen that sign a few times around Dumfries and Galloway although the carriage seemed slightly different.

 From: Yuri Goffinet